-Once development plans are programmed for the AEC campus it will be important to complete a traffic impact study in order to estimate the additional site-generated traffic and determine its impact on campus and the adjacent public streets.
+Once development plans are programmed for the Alliant Energy Center campus it will be important to complete a traffic impact study in order to estimate the additional site-generated traffic and determine its impact on campus and the adjacent public streets.

-- Preliminary trip generation as completed with the AEC Master plan project, using trip data published in the Institute of Transportation Engineer's (ITE's) Trip Generation Manual, 10th Edition (2017) - see appendix XX.
-It is expected that the current site access would be acceptable for the Phase 1 development.
-With Phase 1A and Phases 2+ of the development, it is anticipated that intersection improvements may be required. - Phase 1 of the development proposes a new 300 room signature hotel, which is expected to generate 140 total vehicle trips (85 entering/55 exiting) during the weekday morning peak hour and 180 total vehicle trips (90 entering/90 exiting) during the weekday evening peak hour and 215 total vehicle trips (120 entering/95 exiting) during the Saturday mid-day peak hour. - Phase 1A of the development proposed a second 180 room hotel, 180 dwelling units (apartment or condo), and approximately 100,000 SF of mixed-use space (retail, office, and restaurants).
-Phase 1A has made assumptions on mixeduse land use but is expected to generate approximately 600 total vehicle trips during the weekday morning peak hour and 765 total vehicle trips during the weekday evening peak hour and 1,035 total vehicle trips during the Saturday mid-day peak hour. - Phases 2+ of the of the development proposed a third 180 room hotel, 295 dwelling units (apartment or condo), and approximately 100,000 SF of mixeduse space (retail, office, and restaurants).
-Phases 2+ has made assumptions on mixed-use land use but is expected to generate approximately 365 total vehicle trips during the weekday morning peak hour and 580 total vehicle trips during the weekday evening peak hour and 620 total vehicle trips during the Saturday mid-day peak hour.
+- Preliminary trip generation was completed with the Alliant Energy Center Master plan project, using trip data published in the Institute of Transportation Engineer's (ITE's) Trip Generation Manual, 10th Edition (2017) - see appendix Section C. It is expected that the current site access would be acceptable for the Phase 1 development.
+With Phase 1A and Phases 2+ of the development, it is anticipated that intersection improvements may be required. - Phase 1 of the development proposes a new 300 room signature hotel, which is expected to generate 140 total vehicle trips (85 entering/55 exiting) during the weekday morning peak hour, 180 total vehicle trips (90 entering/90 exiting) during the weekday evening peak hour, and 215 total vehicle trips (120 entering/95 exiting) during the Saturday mid-day peak hour. - Phase 1A of the development proposed a second 180-room hotel, 180 dwelling units (apartment or condo), and approximately 100,000 square feet of mixeduse space (retail, office, and restaurants).
+Phase 1A has made assumptions on mixed-use land use but is expected to generate approximately 600 total vehicle trips during the weekday morning peak hour, 765 total vehicle trips during the weekday evening peak hour, and 1,035 total vehicle trips during the Saturday mid-day peak hour. - Phases 2+ of the of the development proposed a third 180-room hotel, 295 dwelling units (apartment or condo), and approximately 100,000 square feet of mixed-use space (retail, office, and restaurants).
+Phases 2+ has made assumptions on mixed-use land use, but it is expected to generate approximately 365 total vehicle trips during the weekday morning peak hour, 580 total vehicle trips during the weekday evening peak hour, and 620 total vehicle trips during the Saturday mid-day peak hour.